- Latin America

 Which city and country did you decide to teach English in and why?

-I decided to teach English in South Korea in the city of Suwon.
+I decided to teach English in Suwon, South Korea.
 I chose this location for many different reasons--the first being it was close to Seoul and that I was likely to be around more foreigners this particular area.
 Next, I wanted to secure a position with good pay in order to address student loans that I had to deal with eventually.
 Lastly, I really felt comfortable with the director of the private academy that wanted to offer me a contract to work with them.